 Even though Vietnam has a tropical climate, the long, stretchy shape gives the country a diverse weather pattern.
-While the typical scenario is hot and steamy days, the country also has gloomy and cold winter in the north.
+While the typical scenario is hot and steamy days, the country also has gloomy and cold winters in the north.
 The top-north mountainous areas can even get frozen at certain times.
 Sudden rains are also a big factor that often brings visitors inconvenience.
 It is absolutely recommended that you do some research to choose a suitable time to visit Vietnam.
-Not only that it helps avoid the unpleasant weather, knowing the seasons in Vietnam allows you to see your dream destinations at their most beautiful times.
+Not only that it helps avoid the unpleasant weather, but knowing the seasons in Vietnam allows you to see your dream destinations at their most beautiful times.

 In this article, find out when is the best time to visit Vietnam, which beautiful places you should see and suitable activities to do, along with some tips to cope with the erratic weather patterns here.